knawd/deployer/charts/knawd-deployer/README.md

   isMicroK8s: Is this a microK8s installation (default: false)

-  autoRestart: Should the deployer automatically restart the CRI service?
-Required for the config to be applied (default: true)

   patchKnative: Runs the patch to enable setting the runtime in a knative service definition.